kiangtengl/python_101/content/posts/opening-jupyter-notebook.md

 categories:
   - python
 ---
-1. If you have not done so, set Chrome as your default Browser
+1. If you have not done so, set Chrome as your default Browser.
+For people on Windows 7, follow the guide [here](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en) instead

 ![Set chrome as default](https://thumbs.gfycat.com/EvilVengefulBee-small.gif)